-- Generally Nice Weather: You probably won’t experience much rain and the temperature can nice.
+- Generally Nice Weather: You probably won’t experience much rain and the temperature are comfortable.
 Eating outside and people watching is highly popular.
-The nights are also nice because the temperatures are nice.
+The nights are also great because the temperatures are nice.

 - Hostels Are Full: You’ll have no trouble finding people to hang out with because the hostels will be full of young travelers.

 - Long Days: In the summer it doesn’t get dark until about 9:30pm-10:00pm (the days get longer the more north you go).

 - Most Attractions are Open: The tourists are out in force so the attractions are sure to be open.

 - Music Festivals: There are a lot of music festivals during the summer.

 - The Crowds: Everyone and their mom travels during the summer.
 Prepare yourself for long lines and crowded streets.
 There is a reason most French people leave Paris for the entire month of August — to get away from all the tourists.
 Prepare to spend a lot of time in line.

 - The Heat: There seems to be a heatwave each year and the temps can get pretty brutal.
 Standing in line for 3 hours in 90+ temps will really wear you down.

 - High Costs: Everything is more expensive in the busy season.
 Hostels, plane tickets, some restaurants, etc.